-Did you find any useful practical tips about driving in adverse weather conditions in the Driver’s Manual you read before your driver knowledge test?
-Yes, there is something about safety when driving on a slippery road or during heavy rain and snow, but basically, the manuals give general recommendations about adjusting to specific driving conditions.
-So, it is hardly possible that you gain deep knowledge of driving on an icy road, while you practice the driver knowledge test.
+Did you find any useful, practical tips about driving in adverse weather conditions in the Driver’s Manual you read before your driver knowledge test?
+Yes, there is something about safety when driving on a slippery road or during heavy rain and snow.
+Still, basically, the manuals give general recommendations about adjusting to specific driving conditions.
+So, you can hardly gain deep knowledge of driving on an icy road while you practice the driver knowledge test.
 Behind-the-wheel experience is more useful, but it is rather dangerous to obtain it without being prepared in advance.
-On the other hand, you can practice the permit test and at the same time get prepared by reading helpful tips from experienced drivers.
+On the other hand, you can practice the permit test and, at the same time, get prepared by reading helpful tips from experienced drivers.
 We collect the most common of them, starting from how to avoid dangerous situations and ending with how to act when you get on black ice.

 Get Your Car Ready For Icy Conditions

-Did you learn something useful about snow tires, when you were studying for your driver knowledge test?
+Did you learn something useful about snow tires when you were studying for your driver knowledge test?
 If you didn’t, then you may believe that the larger tread pattern provides better traction with a road surface.
-In fact, tires with smaller, but tightly put tread pattern and a great many of sipes are the best choice for winter.
-Besides, snow tires are made of softer rubber that retains its flexibility even in cold temperatures thus ensuring better traction.
-But even these tires can’t guarantee safety driving on an icy road, since during sliding on the ice a traction coefficient is reduced by half.
+In fact, tires with smaller but tightly put tread patterns and many sipes are the best choices for winter.
+Besides, snow tires are made of softer rubber that retains its flexibility even in cold temperatures, thus ensuring better traction.
+But even these tires can’t guarantee safety driving on an icy road since during sliding on the ice, a traction coefficient is reduced by half.
 Under wheel lock-up, a driver loses control over a vehicle, which doesn’t respond to steering.
 And that's why studded tires are the best option for icy winter roads.
 So, if there is a warning of icy roads, don’t hesitate to replace your usual tires with studded tires.

 From Your Driving Knowledge Test to the Behind-The-Wheel Practice

 In winter, an accident can happen even when you are trying to take off.
-On a slippery parking lot your vehicle may be thrown to nearby cars immediately after its wheels began moving.
+On a slippery parking lot, your vehicle may be thrown into nearby cars immediately after its wheels began moving.
 Therefore, start smoothly and even use a higher gear to avoid such an accident.

 Note that the speed depends on your vehicle type since SUVs show more road stability than wagons and sedans, while hatchbacks are less stable than wagons and sedans.
-Since it is very difficult to choose the right speed taking into account all factors, you can make an experiment finding a free and safe part of the road near your house.
+Since it is very difficult to choose the right speed considering all factors, you can experiment with finding a free and safe part of the road near your house.
 Reach the speed you believe to be safe and then apply the brakes – estimate your breaking path and correct the speed according to the experiment results.

-Did you find out the way to calculate the optimal distance, while preparing to your driver knowledge testing?
-We will help you to fill this gap, if any: multiply a vehicle speed (in km per hour) by two and you will find a recommended distance (in meters).
+Did you find out the way to calculate the optimal distance while preparing for your driver knowledge testing?
+We will help you to fill this gap, if any: multiply a vehicle speed (in km per hour) by two, and you will find a recommended distance (in meters).

 If your car has a manual transmission, use your engine for safe control over the speed.
-When you need to slow down, reduce the pressure on the gas pedal while pressing the clutch pedal, downshift and then depress the clutch pedal again.
+When you need to slow down, reduce the gas pedal's pressure while pressing the clutch pedal, downshift, and then depress the clutch pedal again.

 Hold the steering wheel tightly and keep it straight.
-To better feel your car behavior, observe the correct position of your hands, keeping both of them on the wheel.
+To better feel your car behavior, observe your hands' correct position, keeping both of them on the wheel.

-In fact, experienced drivers have much more useful tips about driving in adverse weather conditions to share them with young drivers.
-Some of them you can find in our 10 Tips on How to Pass Advanced Driving Test Caused by Aquaplaning as well as other helpful articles you can read, while getting prepared for your driving knowledge test.
+In fact, experienced drivers have many more useful tips about driving in adverse weather conditions to share with young drivers.
+You can find some of them in our 10 Tips on How to Pass Advanced Driving Test Caused by Aquaplaning, as well as other helpful articles you can read while getting prepared for your driving knowledge test.